 How to Make Paleo Chicken Salad

 What makes it come together in just minutes is using the meat off a chicken I’ve roasted up during my weekly cook-up.
 I just strip some of the meat off the chicken, chop it up, toss it with some crunchy veggies – and in this case, some green apple for a hint of sweetness – and mix in a bit of homemade mayo for a creamy texture.

 Though this recipe serves one, it’s easy to scale it up and make a big batch for the week ahead.

-- 6 oz cooked chicken breast, shredded or diced
+- 8 oz chicken breast cooked, shredded or diced

-- 2 large kale or collard leaves, stem removed and sliced
+- 4 kale leaves stem removed and sliced

 - Sea salt and black pepper to taste

 - Combine all the ingredients in a large bowl.
 Mix until the mayo coats everything evenly.
 Adjust the seasonings with salt and pepper.

 My recipes are all in a meal planner.
 Check it out!

 Love this Chicken Salad?
 Leave a rating and comment below.